JakeWiniski/Regime-Aware-Process-Intelligence-Workflow/README.md

 This project is released under the Apache License 2.0.

 You are free to use, modify, and distribute this work in accordance with the license terms.
 Attribution is appreciated.
 Please cite the repository and associated DOI when using this work in research, publications, or derivative projects.

+## Citation

+If you use this workflow, methodology, code, or derivative work in research, publications, presentations, or other projects, please cite this repository.

+**APA**

+Winiski, J. (2026). *RAPI: Regime-Aware Process Intelligence* (Version 1.0.0) [Software].
+Zenodo. https://doi.org/10.5281/zenodo.20358131